NathStevo97/certifications-notes/vmware/vmware-tanzu/02_Management_Clusters/04_NSX_Load_Balancer/2 4 - NSX Advanced Load Balancer 7c32c952a3bb4f209fd873a932343a70.md

 ## Architecture

-- When applications running on a workload cluster are exposed using a load balancer service type, traffic inbound to the apps is routed to the Service Engines, from which they’re routed to a NodePort IP address on the workload cluster.
+- When applications running on a workload cluster are exposed using a load balancer service type, traffic inbound to the apps is routed to the Service Engines, from which they're routed to a NodePort IP address on the workload cluster.

 ![Untitled](2%204%20-%20NSX%20Advanced%20Load%20Balancer%207c32c952a3bb4f209fd873a932343a70/Untitled%201.png)